Guest Blogger: Louie Hughes

 When thinking about a sunny place in the US, the first names that come to mind are probably Florida in the East Coast, AKA the Sunshine State, and California in the West Coast.
 Cities in these two respective states – specifically Los Angeles and Miami – are usually among the top choices for relocation.

-There are, however, other destinations which are often overlooked yet they have the same offerings and so much more.
+There are, however, other destinations that are often overlooked yet they have the same offerings and so much more.
 One of these places is Guam, the westernmost land territory of the US.

 At first glance, moving to Guam may appear more complicated than relocating somewhere in the mainland considering that you literally have to travel across miles of water.
 For most people though, the isolation is what makes Guam truly appealing.
 It’s a tropical island where you can enjoy moments of peace and quiet but at the same time, it’s developed enough to have the same amenities as mainland cities.